Practical Experience with Stable Set and Coloring Relaxations: Computational Study

+The primary objective of this computational study is to evaluate the extent to which BOUND 2 improves upon BOUND 1 as an upper bound on~$\alpha(G)$.
+Additionally, we examine the computational times required to calculate both BOUND 1 and BOUND 2.
 The computational results for the spin graphs and selected DIMACS instances are presented in Table~\ref{table_4}.
 The table follows the same structure as those from the first set of experiments, with the exception that the GR bound is not reported.
-Additionally, we know that BOUND 2 outperforms BOUND 1 as an upper bound on $\alpha(G)$ and that is why we do not use bold formatting to highlight the best computed bound for each instance.
+Additionally, we know that BOUND 2 outperforms BOUND 1 as an upper bound on~$\alpha(G)$ and that is why we do not use bold formatting to highlight the best computed bound for each instance.
 However, if BOUND 2 surpasses BOUND 1 by at least one integer value, we highlight this result in gray.

 From the results for spin graphs presented in Table~\ref{table_4}, we observe that the values of BOUND 1 and BOUND 2 coincide with the stability numbers of considered graphs.
 This is particularly noteworthy as it indicates that we found the optimal stability number for the spin7 graph.
-Previously, only lower and upper bounds for $\alpha(G)$ were reported in~\cite{Gaar2022}.
-These results highlight the potential for further research into SDP-based upper bounds for spin graphs, especially through the enhancement of the SDP by incorporating additional valid inequalities to refine the computation of the Lovász theta function~\eqref{theta_strable_set}.
+Previously, only lower and upper bounds for~$\alpha(G)$ were reported in~\cite{Gaar2022}.
+These results highlight the potential for further research into SDP-based upper bounds for spin graphs, especially through the enhancement of the SDP by incorporating additional valid inequalities to refine the computation of the Lovász theta function~\eqref{theta_stable_set}.

-For the DIMACS instances, as shown in Table~\ref{table_4}, BOUND 1 already significantly improves upon the Lovász theta function as an upper bound on $\alpha(G)$ for most of the considered graphs.
+For the DIMACS instances, as shown in Table~\ref{table_4}, BOUND 1 already significantly improves upon the Lovász theta function as an upper bound on~$\alpha(G)$ for most of the considered graphs.
 BOUND 2 further enhances these bounds, offering notable improvements over BOUND 1 for several instances.
-In particular, BOUND 2 provides better integer bounds on $\alpha(G)$ for three of the graphs.
+In particular, BOUND 2 provides better integer bounds on~$\alpha(G)$ for three of the graphs.
 Additionally, the computations for both BOUND 1 and BOUND 2 were executed efficiently, with the only exception being the graph MANN\_a27.